Last Updated on February 7, 2021 by Dave Tudor

 Similarly, and this is an underestimated aspect of owning an acoustic instrument – many people just like to have an acoustic guitar lying around in the lounge at home, conveniently located so you can just pick it up when the mood and inspiration takes you.
 With that in mind, why should six string strummers have all the fun?

 Or you just might like jamming with friends in a bedroom where you just don’t want to take the roof off with a deluge of amplified music.
-And what about the beach?
+And what about bashing away on the beach?
+Neither situation is ideal for rocking up with an electric bass guitar.

 We’ve shone the spotlight on six of the best acoustic bass guitars out there.
 And as they all can be used amplified or unplugged, they’re pretty versatile.
 But be warned – don’t expect miracles unamplified.